The World Factbook: East Timor/Timor-Leste

 On July 19, 2007, the entry for East Timor was renamed Timor-Leste following a decision of the United States Board on Geographic Names (BGN).

 Factual

-In June 2009, National Public Radio (NPR), relying on information obtained from The World Factbook, put the number of Israeli Jews living in settlements in the West Bank and Israeli-annexed East Jerusalem at 250,000.
-However, a better estimate, based on State Department and Israeli sources put the figure at about 500,000.
+In June 2009, US National Public Radio (NPR), relying on information obtained from The World Factbook, put the number of Israeli Jews living in settlements in the West Bank and Israeli-annexed East Jerusalem at 250,000.
+However, a better estimate, based on the State Department and Israeli sources put the figure at about 500,000.
 NPR then issued a correction.
 Chuck Holmes, foreign editor for NPR Digital, said, "I'm surprised and displeased, and it makes me wonder what other information is out-of-date or incorrect in the CIA World Factbook."

-The factbook currently states that only four percent of Batswana are practitioners of the indigenous Badimo religion, in reality a great majority of Batswana follow at least some of the traditions deemed Badimo.
+The Factbook currently states that only four percent of Botswana are practitioners of the indigenous Badimo religion, in reality a great majority of Botswana follow at least some of the traditions deemed Badimo.

 Scholars have acknowledged that some entries in the Factbook are out of date.

+Inclusion of metric countries

+The government's own National Institute of Standards and Technology (NIST) contradicts the CIA's Factbook website, stating that three countries have "not adopted" the metric system is incorrect.
+At the time a better term would have been "not committed", however this is not the case anymore as of 2023 all countries listed are committed to adopting the metric system including the US.